 How to get your dog to stop barking

 Getting your dog to stop barking compulsively takes time, hard work, and excellent team work between you and your buddy.
-Plus, it helps to keep your expectations realistic – your dog isn’t likely to stop barking overnight.
+Here are some steps to get you started:

 Much like with us humans, a change in your buddy’s routine can majorly stress them out.
 (Which might turn up as excessive barking.)
 So you might find yourself dealing with a barking dog if, for example, you’ve: